 So, who should you appoint as a HIPAA privacy and security officer?
 The assigned individual(s) will take charge of handling all HIPAA-related issues, including protection of. ePHI and PHI.

-Primary responsibilities of a HIPAA privacy and security officer includes:
+The primary responsibilities of a HIPAA privacy and security officer include:

 When appointing a candidate for this role, consider their experience, technical expertise, and ability to interact effectively with staff and executives.
 Remember, this officer(s) will be responsible for liaisoning with OCR during the audit.